In the guide

 UKCA, CE and UKNI marking

-For the GB market, products assessed against UK rules by a UK approved body need UKCA marking followed by the M symbol.
+For the GB market only, products assessed against UK rules by a UK approved body will be UKCA marked followed by the M symbol and year of manufacture.

 UKCA mark

-The CE mark, which indicates that the equipment has been manufactured in accordance with all relevant EU legislation (low voltage electromagnetic compatibility, restriction on hazardous substances, etc) and the year of manufacture.
-On older equipment, the CE mark will have the year of manufacture attached, whereas on newer equipment it is attached to the M symbol.
+The CE mark indicates that the equipment has been manufactured in accordance with all relevant EU legislation (incl. low voltage electromagnetic compatibility, restriction on hazardous substances, etc).

 CE mark

-CE + M marked equipment placed on the market in NI using a UK approved body requires the UKNI marking.
+Equipment placed on the market in Northern Ireland using a UK approved body requires the UKNI marking.
 These instruments are also valid for the GB market.
 See the GOV.UK guidance on the UKNI mark.

 Data plate

-Approved weighing equipment is also required to bear various other indications relating to the weighing capacity, accuracy, etc as detailed on the approval certification, with more modern equipment having the required information on an attached 'data plate' or tamper-proof label.
-The data plate or tamper-proof label, as typically illustrated below, may also have the required stickers attached so that all required information is contained on the instrument in one easily discernible position.
+Approved weighing equipment is also required to bear various other indications relating to the weighing capacity, accuracy, etc, as detailed on the approval certification, with more modern equipment having the required information on an attached 'data plate' or tamper-proof label.
+The data plate or tamper-proof label (as illustrated below) may also have the required stickers attached so that all required information is contained on the instrument in one easily discernible position.

 Newer equipment may also have the manufacturer's or importer's name, address and trade mark displayed on the data plate, as well as additional information relating to different tare intervals, safe loads, operational temperatures, etc.